 We have an endless reservoir of information at our fingertips called the internet.
 Youtube, online forums, and articles (like this one) have a lot of knowledge to offer and will be able to guide you through any type of maintenance you need to perform on your bike.

 It does make it easier if you have the right owner’s manual that goes along with your motorcycle.
-If you don’t have one, you should be able to either find a PDF version of it online or find a used hard copy for pretty cheap.
+If you don’t have one, you can easily and affordably access one on emanualonline.com for your bike specific manual.

 As a point of reference, you should change the oil on your motorcycle and lube/check chain tension about every 4,000-5,000 miles or every six months, whichever comes first.
 You’ll also want to check the tire pressure at least once a month.
 See our other article here to learn more about how often a motorcycle should be serviced.